 5. Play with fabrics.
 Whether for draping tables, walls, or even ceilings, rolls of your favourite fabrics are cheap to buy and are great at creating atmosphere.

 6. Try renting instead of buying whatever decorations you need!
 There are loads of styling and prop suppliers who would be able to sort everything out for you with professional vision.
 Chances are your wedding venue may also have some available – sorted.

-8. Use paper.
-This may sound fairly but paper is so versatile.
-Have some craft sessions with your nearest and dearest in the run up to the wedding: it means you can make paper chains or origami cranes etc en masse, but also provides you with some much-needed family time in the stress of the last few weeks.
+8. Use paper, paper is so versatile.
+Have some craft sessions with your nearest and dearest in the run-up to the wedding: it means you can make paper chains or origami cranes etc en masse, but also provides you with some much-needed family time in the stress of the last few weeks.
 Alternatively, use paper as homemade streamers, confetti, bunting, or tablecloths.
 The world is your oyster and you it’s papery pearl.

 Still looking for your wedding decoration supplier?
 Find wedding decoration and hire specialists in your area here!

 Need a hand with wedding planning?
 Download the Bridebook app and get sorted!
 Organise your guests with our guest list tool, set your wedding budget and stay on track with your customized wedding planning checklist.
 Download Bridebook for free here!